Pece17/IoTBeacon/README.md

 ```

-# 5. Running and stopping scripts (Work in progress)
+# 5. Running and stopping scripts

-Description here
+We need to be able to run and stop all the scripts in all three Raspberry Pis efficiently and reliably, preferably using one command in Xubuntu server to start all the scripts, and another command to stop all the scripts in all three Raspberry Pis

 ## 5.1.
-Restarting Python script after exception and running it infinitely (Work in progress)
+Restarting Python script ```BeaconScanner.py``` automatically after exception and running it infinitely with script ```forever```

 Navigate to address https://www.alexkras.com/how-to-restart-python-script-after-exception-and-run-it-forever/ to view the source of the ```forever``` file

+Create the ```forever``` file

 ```
 sudo nano forever
 ```

+Paste the following text inside the ```forever``` file

 ```
 #!/usr/bin/python